 Step 3: Processing Settings

-At this step, you can define the actions which should be done.
-In this example, the action is defind as
+During this step, you can define the actions that should be done after the document creation.
+In this example (figure 13), the action is defined as the following:

-- Here you can inherit the main behavior or
+❺ You can inherit the main behavior or:

 Step 4: Review Settings

-After configuring all steps, you have to save your actual One-Click-Action (highlighted in yellow).
+After configuring all steps, you must save your OCA (highlighted in yellow in figure 14).

 Test your OCA

-Here is a preview of your generated document.
-You can edit or you can finish the One-Click-Action.
+Here is a preview of a generated document.
+You can edit or you can finish the OCA.